321hendrik/SikuliTools/README.md

 ## Usage

-To a selection from screen, use:
+### Capture

-- OS X: `cmd+alt+c`
+- Hit `cmd+alt+c`
+- type image name and hit ENTER (if you leave this blank, a timestamp is used as filename)
+- select a part of the screen

-The selection is saved to a timestamped image file in the directory of the currently active tab.
+The selection is saved to an image file in the directory of the currently active tab.